-Software such as Adobe Acrobat Professional can take an image-only PDF and convert it to "Searchable" using a process called Text Recognition, or Optical Character Recognition (OCR).
+In a few short steps, software such as Adobe Acrobat Professional, Abbyy FineReader, or OmniPage can take an image-only PDF and make it "Searchable" using a process called Text Recognition, or Optical Character Recognition (OCR).
 The resulting document has text that you can interact with using a variety of technologies.

 Benefits of a searchable PDF include the ability to: